 And this is what precisely the World Sufi Festival happening in Rajasthan depicts in its essence - a way of transcending personal identities via the soul of music.
 The major highlight of this festival is that it is known for bringing together artists from all over the country to showcase their talent to the audience.

-This year as well, the festival will be held at Mehrangarh Fort (13th-16th Feb) before moving to the Nagaur Fort (18th-20th February).
+In 2020, the World Sufi Festival will be celebrated from 14th-15th February.
 Talking about Mehrangarh Fort, it sits dramatically at the top of Jodhpur city perched under the immense sky.
 The major part of this festival taking place in this fort is filled with nights of revelry, fun, music and classical dance performances.

 The main action of this festival starts on the 2nd day when the celebrations start early in the morning.
 People, generally after having a heavy breakfast head to the fort and take part in the joyful celebrations.
 These celebrations continue on both 2nd and 3rd day.
 On the fourth day, people can attend the last dawn concert happening at Jaswant Thada.